astrandb/ajax-security-hass/README.md

 3. Ensure you have an active internet connection

 ### Real-time updates not working
-1. Check that streaming tasks are started (see logs)
+1. Check Home Assistant logs for errors
-2. Verify firewall allows gRPC connections (port 443)
+2. Verify your internet connection is stable
 3. Restart the integration

 ### Devices not appearing